Patagonia Women's Cloud Ridge Pants

 - Articulated knees for optimal mobility

-- Welted, DWR-treated 2-way side zips extend from cuff to thigh for easy pull-on over boots and double as vents
+- Welted, DWR (durable water repellent)-treated two-way side zips extend from cuff to thigh for easy pull-on over boots and double as vents

-- Cuffs adjust with a 2-setting snap-tab closure for a tight seal on boots
+- Cuffs adjust with a two-setting snap-tab closure for a tight seal on boots

 - Lightweight stuffsack with clip-in loop included